-What if you would prefer to leave and not go through a PIP?
+Would you prefer to leave and not go through performance procedures?

-Equally, from the moment you find out you’ve been selected for a PIP – and thereafter at any point during the procedure – you yourself may decide that you are just being badly treated, that you don’t want to continue and that it’s time to leave your employment.
+Equally, from the moment you find out you’ve been selected for performance improvement procedures – and thereafter at any point during the procedure – you yourself may decide that you are just being badly treated, that you don’t want to continue and that it’s time to leave your employment.

 – remove the risk of a tribunal claim,